Elf Pez- "It's

 Copyright 2001 JoePez Publications

-Dashing to
+Dashing to the store,

 In my souped-up Pezmobile,